Tracking Affiliate Conversions in Google Ads

 Increase ROAS

-By having your affiliate sales data integrated in your Google Ads accounts you can make use of Google’s automated bid strategies.
-With the use of machine learning, Google will automatically set your bids to reach the best results for you.
 Just select Target CPA or Target ROAS and set a limit.
 The rest will be done by Google!
 Adjusting bids and scaling up your affiliate marketing campaigns has never been easier…

-Automate your Google Ads campaigns
+Automate Your Google Ads Campaigns

 In order to set up converter audiences you need to link your Google Analytics and Google Ads accounts and then create the audience within your Google Analytics account under Admin – Audience Definition – Audiences.
 There you can filter out the traffic segment you would like to keep track of and after creation share it with your Google Ads accounts.